 Researching your family history can be an interesting and worthwhile hobby.
-The Guild of One Name Studies looks at individual surnames, (and its variants), and they can help people further their own family history research.
+The Guild of One Name Studies looks at individual surnames, (and their variants), and they can help people further their family history research.

-Also, I will show you how to begin studying the last names in your family tree, how to join this really helpful guild and what publications that you can purchase to help you along the way.
+Also, I will show you how to begin studying the last names in your family tree, how to join this helpful guild, and what publications that you can purchase to help you along the way.

 Discussed in this post: